-Insurance
+a) Insurance

-The Pony Club 'Public and Products Liability Insurance' Policy includes cover for all the official Area Competitions and the Championships.
+The Pony Club 'Public and Products Liability Insurance' Policy includes cover for all the official Pony Club organised events, including Area Competitions and the Championships.
 Details of this insurance are available on The Pony Club website.

 In the event of any accident, loss or damage occurring to a third party or to the property of a third party (including the general public and competitors) no liability should be admitted, and full details should be sent at once to The Pony Club Office.